wzmli/phyloglmm/journal.md

 ## Journal

+## Feb 7th 2018

+All the simulations (except for interaction REs) are complete.
+MLi is going to pretty the plots up a little and start putting together the ms.

 ## Feb 5th 2018

 MLi is going to revert back to the previous version of phyloglmm and clean up the code a bit.